Vera Mackie: Career

 Mackie served on the board of the International Federation for Research in Women's History from 2015 to 2020.
 She was co-convener of the Australian Women's History Network from 2013 to 2016.
 She is a member of the editorial board of Lilith: A Feminist History Journal, published by the Australian Women's History Network.
 Commissioning Editor, Japan Focus: The Asia-Pacific Journal, Commissioning Editor, VIDA: Blog of the Australian Women's History Network.

 She delivered the 2021 A.R.
 Davis Memorial Lecture on "Asia in Australia: History on the Streets".

 Awards and recognition

 Mackie was elected Fellow of the Academy of the Social Sciences in Australia in 2004 and Fellow of the Royal Society of New South Wales in 2018.
 She won the 2011 Inoue Yasushi Award for Outstanding Research in Japanese Literature.
 She was awarded the University of Wollongong Vice Chancellor's Award for Excellence in Research Supervision in 2018.
+In 2026, she was awarded honorary life membership of the Asian Studies Association of Australia.